bdcuck/nignogbot/README.md

 ## Issues / To do

+[X] Logger deprecated for now because fuck that shit nigga.

+[ ] Make code layout prettier because ESLint is an asshole on concatenated strings.
+Convert to string literals like medchem.js

 [X] The /mol command does not get 2D molecule png.
 The jsdom shit is broken because DOM element on pubchem changed somewhere and I'm too retarded to figure it out.
 --fixed by @TRGWII